 The fluorescent lights we are used to seeing are those curly kind.
 You can also get them in other styles: floodlights, round "bulbs", and chandelier lights with either a standard or small base.
 While these styles resemble their incadescent counterparts, they all have some electronics at the base of the "bulb" which makes them stick out further.
 Before buying a lot of such bulbs, you may want to get one (of each style) and see how they look.

 Specify sealed canned lights.
 The canned lights in our house are not sealed and bugs which get into the attic through air vents can get into the house through openings in the canned light fixtures.
 For Judy's house, we specified sealed canned lights which keep bugs out and air-conditioned air in.

 Craft told us that he always puts in inexpensive fans and that they work fine.
 We were concerned because in the last house we had with inexpensive fans, the fans were so noisy on low speeds that you could not use them at night.

 Craft assured us that they would be okay and since we were putting in six fans, we didn't want to spend $500 or more on each one to insure getting the quietest ones, so we selected cheap fans for the bedrooms, breakfast area, and living room.

 Our first impression was that the fans were noisy at low speeds, but they have turned out to be quiet enough so that we are able to have the fan in the master bedroom on at night at the lowest (and usually noisiest) speed.

 Also, the fans seem to be well balanced and have no visible wobble to them, unlike the fans in our last house.
-(After 9 years, the fans are still doing great.)
+(The fans have continued to do great since 1999.)